slash4-de/openstack/source/day3.rst

 Before  you launch your instance, it is better to add rules to the default security group for allowing  SSH traffic so you can access your VM instance remotely.

-You can add additional rules to this security group which allow HTTP and HTTPS traffic.
-Or any other type of traffic that you want to allow.
+You can add additional rules to this security group to allow HTTP or HTTPS traffic or any other type of traffic that you desire.

 SSH Keypairs
 ==========

 Key pairs provide an alternative mechanism to password based authentication.
-A key pair is a combination of a publick key and a private key.
+A key pair is a combination of a public key and a private key.

 To enable key based authentication on a VM instance, you need to inject that key to it first.
 You must remember that the image that you are going to use for creating your instance must include 'cloud-init' package.